sckuzzle/rp-thoughts/value-accruing-token.md

 ## Rationale
 One of the most significant impediments to profiting off of staking is taxes.
 In the United States approximately 45% of all profits from staking must be paid back as taxes.
 Reducing this percentage is the most important factor in increasing profitability - even moreso than commission.

 It is possible to reduce taxes paid by changing the structure of how profits are collected.
-While current NO income is considered ordinary income (and subject to the ~45% taxes), "income" from rETH is taxed at 15% because it is considered capital gains rather than ordinary income.
+While current NO income is considered ordinary income (and subject to the ~45% taxes), "income" from rETH is taxed at 15% (when held >1 year) because it is considered long-term capital gains rather than ordinary income.
 Changing the structure to classify NO income as capital gains will significantly increase profits, particularly in the long term (untaxed gains can compound).

 If we compare two LEB8s both at 14% commission where one is taxed at the capital gains rate and the other ordinary income, their ending capital should they exit and pay all taxes would look like the following: